mi-ayam/lomba-frontend/README.md

 ```
 cd lomba-frontend
-//installing dependencies
 npm install
 ```
 ### Migrate database
+make sure you already have a database named ayolomba in your local PC

 ```
-//make sure you already have a database
-//named ayolomba in your local PC

 npx sequelize-cli db:migrate
 ```